|

 programs and protocols of the Internet in the past, you have disappeared or

-are not seen frequently like Archie (searched FTP sites), gophers (beginning
+like Archie (searched FTP sites), gophers (beginning

-search engines and indexing menus) like Veronica and Jughead. |
+search engines and indexing menus) like Veronica and Jughead.
+These are all

 Getting Online: Dialup and Broadband |